EcosystemEcologyLab/FluxandtheField/README.md

 -   VisualizeBiometGrad.R: Visualize the distributions of height, canopy diameter, and basal diameter of trees for the biometric gradients at US-SRM and US-SRG.
 Use the multiple observations collected to calculate and visualize measurement error.

--   SRGtreetops.R: Use canopy polygons and canopy height model to extract height and canopy diameter statistics from LiDAR.
+-   CompareDroneAndCensusDistribs.R: Use canopy polygons and canopy height model to extract height and canopy diameter statistics from LiDAR.
 Compare extracted values with woody census field data from US-SRG.

 **SRG/**